-This subsection introduces UESM, the Unsupervised Estimator for SCD Matrices.
+This section introduces UESM, the Unsupervised Estimator for SCD Matrices.
+Algorithm 2 outlines UESM.
 The SCD matrix represents in its rows each SCD found in the corpus.
-Each row contains the word distribution of the sentences associated with the row's SCD.
+Whereby, each row contains the word distribution of the sentences associated with the row's SCD.
 UESM is also a topic estimation algorithm because each SCD represents a concept in the corpus and the SCD references the sentences dealing about this concept.

-Algorithm 2 outlines UESM.
-The input of UESM is a corpus of which it has to estimate the SCD matrix.
+In the beginning, UESM only gets a corpus of text documents for wich the SCD matrix has to be estimated.
 Commonly, a sentence is associated with an SCD and each SCD references one or multiple sentences.
 UESM initially starts by associating each sentence to one unique SCD.
 The SCD's word distribution of each SCD then only contains the words of the referenced sentence.
 Lines 10 - 14 of Algorithm 2 show how to create this initial SCD matrix, which consists of a row for each sentence in the document's corpus.
 The word distributions are calculated using the influence value the same way as in Algorithm 1.